rlee0525/DrAppointment/README.md

 ## Background

-Making appointments with your primary care physician can be difficult and extremely time-consuming.
-Instead of making phone calls during work to make an appointment with doctors, this mobile app will allow the users to quickly search for their doctors, view their availabilities, and make an appointment at any time.
+Making appointments with one's primary care physician can be difficult and extremely time-consuming.
+Instead of trying to find time during work to place phone calls and make appointments with doctors, this mobile app will allow the users to quickly search for their doctors, view their availabilities, and make an appointment for users and their family members at the time of users' convenience.

-To maximize convenience and security, this app will utilize twilio's two-factor authentication to verify the user, automatically save links to doctors with whom appointments were made, and quickly make an appointment for oneself or family members.

 ## Functionality & MVP